 The first known use use of towers is usually attributed to Pyrrhus of Epirus in his campaigns against Rome circa 280 B.C., thereafter towers became common.
 Another offshoot of Successor elephants forces is the use of the African forest elephant by the Ptolemaic empire once it became impossible for them to procure Indian elephants.
 These smaller beasts could carry towers that could accommodate two crewmen.
 Of course the most famous elephant battle of all is the confrontation between the Seleucid and Ptolemaic elephants at Raphia in 217 B.C.
 The Seleucids were always noted for having the largest contingent of elephants, and as their numbers became harder to procure they protected them with heavier armor.
 The Seleucids also refined elephant tactics and assigned light infantry as escorts to keep the beasts from getting entangled with nimble footed enemy skirmishers.
 Later when the Seleucid empire was in decline and itself cut off from supplies of Indian elephants they also turned to African elephants.

-Glory's 28mm armored elephant is the "Tiger tank" of ancient warfare.
-Again
+armored elephant is the "Tiger tank" of ancient warfare.

-then you should be more willing to use it as a tiger tank and try to
+then you should be more willing to use it as a “tiger tank” and try to

 through….still this is risky if they lose, as stampeding elephants